AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Experiments

 \subsection{Further Analysis}

-\paragraph{Ablation Study} We perform an ablation study on the MSCOCO dataset for the image-text retrieval task to evaluate the impact of three key components in our approach: 1) \textbf{Training approach}: Pre-trained, fine-tuned, or trained from scratch.
+\paragraph{Ablation Study.} We perform an ablation study on the MSCOCO dataset for image-text retrieval task to evaluate the impact of three key components in our approach: 1) \textbf{Training approach}: Pre-trained, fine-tuned, or trained from scratch.
 2) \textbf{Auxiliary models}: With or without auxiliary model integration.
-3) \textbf{Fine-tuning objective}: Cosine similarity loss ($\mathcal{L}_{\text{Cos}}$) vs. bidirectional contrastive loss ($\mathcal{L}_{\text{Bi}}$).
+3) \textbf{Fine-tuning objective}: Cosine similarity ($\mathcal{L}_{\text{Cos}}$) vs. bidirectional contrastive loss ($\mathcal{L}_{\text{Bi}}$).

-The results, summarized in Figure~\ref{fig:ablation}, reveal the following: 1) \textbf{Training approach}: Fine-tuning a pre-trained model achieves the highest performance, while training from scratch yields significantly worse results, indicating that pre-training is critical for task adaptation.
+The results, summarized in \cref{fig:ablation}, reveal the following: 1) \textbf{Training approach}: Fine-tuning a pre-trained model achieves the highest performance, while training from scratch yields significantly worse results, indicating that pre-training is critical for task adaptation.
 2) \textbf{Auxiliary models}: The inclusion of auxiliary models consistently improves performance, highlighting their role in enhancing transferability.
 3) \textbf{Fine-tuning objective}: The bidirectional contrastive loss ($\mathcal{L}_{\text{Bi}}$) consistently outperforms the cosine similarity loss ($\mathcal{L}_{\text{Cos}}$), demonstrating its effectiveness in improving the alignment of image and text embeddings.

-\paragraph{Efficiency Analysis} In this subsection, we compare the efficiency of our method with SU, SASD, and AttackVLM.
+\paragraph{Efficiency Analysis.} In this subsection, we compare the efficiency of our method with SU, SASD, and AttackVLM.
 Figure 5 presents the results for generating 1,000 adversarial images on a single NVIDIA A100 80GB GPU with a batch size of 250, showing both memory usage and time consumption.
 The results demonstrate that our approach significantly outperforms the baselines in both computational speed and memory efficiency.